jpshanno/ingestr/CONTRIBUTING.md

 Contributors should follow our [code style and practices guide](https://github.com/jpshanno/ingestr/wiki/Coding-Practices).
 Suggested changes to the style guide should be discussed with the owners of the repository.

+Code should have unit test coverage.
+When adding code for a sensor, for example, unit tests for that sensor's parsing code and at least one representative dataset should be included in the inst/extdata folder.

 Please note we have a code of conduct; please follow it in all your interactions with the project.

 ## Pull Request Process